 Of Mice and Men Quotes: Exploring Themes and Character Through Language

 John Steinbeck's Of Mice and Men is a novella brimming with impactful quotes that resonate long after the final page is turned.
 These aren't just lines of dialogue; they're windows into the characters' souls, revealing their hopes, fears, and the harsh realities of their lives during the Great Depression.
-This article delves into some of the most significant quotes from the novella, exploring their context, meaning, and contribution to the overall themes of loneliness, friendship, and the American Dream.
+Still, this article digs into some of the most significant quotes from the novella, exploring their context, meaning, and contribution to the overall themes of loneliness, friendship, and the American Dream.
 We'll analyze how Steinbeck masterfully uses language to portray the characters' vulnerabilities and the tragic consequences of their circumstances.

 Introduction: The Power of Words in Of Mice and Men